-Dr. Zhu is a general cardiologist with specialized clinical and research training in cardio-oncology and cardio-immunology.
-She focuses on the cardiovascular care of patients undergoing therapies for cancer, with a particular focus on the effects of immunotherapies on the heart.
-She completed clinical cardiology fellowship and internal medicine residency training at Stanford University School of Medicine.
-During her post-doctoral training, Dr. Zhu’s research focuses on myocarditis, cardiac inflammation, and the effects of cancer therapeutics on the cardiovascular system.
-Her current research employs clinical data, bio-banked samples, and animal models to study T-cell toxicities in the heart.
-Dr. Zhu's clinic sees cardio-oncology and cardio-immunology patients and focuses on devising new methods for minimizing cardiovascular complications in the cancer patient population.
+Dr. Zhu is an Assistant Professor of Medicine whose clinical and research expertise focuses on cardio-oncology and cardio-immunology.
+She specializes in the cardiovascular care of patients undergoing therapies for cancer, with a particular focus on the effects of immunotherapies on the heart.
+She received a bioengineering degree from MIT, medical degree from Case Western Reserve University, and completed clinical cardiology fellowship and internal medicine residency training at Stanford University School of Medicine.
+Dr. Zhu’s laboratory focuses on myocarditis, cardiac inflammation, and the effects of cancer therapeutics on the cardiovascular system.
+Her current research employs clinical data, bio-banked samples, and in vivo/in vitro preclinical models in combination with single-cell technologies to study immune-based toxicities in the heart.
+Dr. Zhu's clinic sees cardio-oncology and cardio-immunology patients and her lab focuses on devising new methods for minimizing cardiovascular complications in the cancer and autoimmune patient populations.

 - Cardiovascular Disease

 Co-Director, Stanford Immune Related Toxicity Working Group (2022 - Present)

 Stanford Cardiovascular Institute (CVI) Seed Grant, Stanford Cardiovascular Institute (CVI) (9/2023)